SenJia/MAMMALIAN-FAMILY-CLASSIFICATION/README.md

 ...

 If you think this work is useful to your research, please cite:

+@InProceedings{10.1007/978-3-319-68765-0_12,
+author="Jia, Sen
+and Lansdall-Welfare, Thomas
+and Cristianini, Nello",
+editor="Adams, Niall
+and Tucker, Allan
+and Weston, David",
-Sen Jia, Thomas Lansdall-Welfare and Nello Cristianini.
-Freudian Slips: Analysing the Internal Representations of a Neural Network from its
-Mistakes.
-The Sixteenth International Symposium on Intelligent Data Analysis (2017).
+title="Freudian Slips: Analysing the Internal Representations of a Neural Network from Its Mistakes", booktitle="Advances in Intelligent Data Analysis XVI", year="2017", publisher="Springer International Publishing", address="Cham", pages="138--148", isbn="978-3-319-68765-0"
+}